 Where heartfelt community meets unwavering empowerment

-90-minute gatherings for realignment, reflection, and remembering you're not alone.
+The Monthly Circle: 60-minute gatherings for connection, reflection, and remembering you're not alone.

-Each month I host intimate gatherings where the mask comes off and the real work begins.
+Each month I host an intimate live gathering for members who are ready to go deeper.
 Where you can name what's hard without apologizing for it.
-Where your questions aren't met with "shoulds" but with genuine witnessing and spaciousness for your own knowing to emerge.
+Where your questions are met with genuine support and spaciousness for your own knowing to emerge.
+Where the real conversations finally get to happen.

 What unfolds in the circles: